YOUR FRENCH STAY

 13. COVID-19

-Please be aware that the Guest has an obligation to travel safely and responsibly while also adhering to the latest government guidelines.
-The guest should therefore keep up to date with any guidelines and/or restrictions concerning their booking.
-Full details can be found on the relevant government websites.
+Please be aware that the Guest has an obligation to travel safely and responsibly while also adhering to and keeping up to date with the latest government guidelines.
+Guests MUST not arrive with Covid and MUST let the Homeowner know if they contract Covid during the stay.

 14. RENTAL RULES

-1. Smoking including e-cigarettes is not permitted inside any area of the property or whilst next to an open window as the smoke can blow back into the room.
-Failure to adhere to this will result in the forfeit of the damage deposit, to pay for additional cleaning.
+a.
+Smoking, including e-cigarettes, is not permitted inside any area of the property or whilst next to an open window, as the smoke can blow back into the room.
+Failure to adhere to this will result in forfeiture of the damage deposit to cover additional cleaning.

-3. Parties of 2 may have up to another 2 Guests join them to stay including overnights.
-However, for insurance purposes, the Homeowners must be made aware of who is staying 7 days before the arrival of the main party.
-A police form must be filled in for each additional guest and supplied to the Homeowner at the same time as the main party Guests supply their own police forms.
-Additional guests are also subject to tourist tax for the nights they stay, which will be invoiced with the main guest party at the end of the stay.
+c.
+Parties of 2 may have up to another 2 Guests join them to stay, including overnights.
+However, for insurance purposes, the Homeowners must be informed of who will be staying 7 days before the arrival of the main party.
+A police form must be completed for each additional guest and submitted to the Homeowner before arrival.
+Extra guests are also subject to the tourist tax for the nights they stay, which will be invoiced with the main guest party at the end of the stay.
+The lead Guest is responsible for ensuring that all additional Guests comply with these terms and conditions.

-4. Any damages must be reported to the Homeowner as soon as logically possible.
+d.
+Any damages must be reported to the Homeowner as soon as reasonably possible.

-5. Guests must keep the property and all furnishings in good order, including keeping the outside seats with cushions/barbeque covered overnight and if going out for the day.
+e.
+Guests must keep the property and all furnishings in good order, including covering the outdoor seating with cushions/barbecue overnight and when going out for the day.

-6. The house is on mains water but the gite is on a small septic tank.
-Guests must use the toilet paper provided and not flush other larger things down it such as sanitary items.
-A blocked system due to misuse will have to be paid for by the Guest.
+f.
+The house is on mains water, but the gite is on a small septic tank.
+Guests must use the toilet paper provided and not flush other larger items down it, such as sanitary items.
+A blocked system due to misuse will be charged to the Guest.
 The kitchen sink is also on the fosse system, so food particles and oil must not go down the sink.

-8. In the unlikely case of a serious electric storm, please act responsibly by taking out electrical plugs from sockets.
-If the wind is extremely high, please secure the shutters.
-Should the power go, there is an emergency torch in the kitchen drawers.
+h.
+In the unlikely event of a severe electrical storm, please act responsibly by unplugging electrical appliances from sockets.
+If the wind is extremely high, the patio/bathroom shutters must be closed.

-9. Wi-fi/Internet connections are complimentary and are not part of the Rental agreement.
-While all efforts to ensure connections are maintained this cannot be guaranteed.
+i.
+Wi-fi/Internet connections are complimentary and are not part of the Rental agreement.
+While all efforts are made to maintain connections, this cannot be guaranteed.
 Homeowners are not obliged to provide this service.
 WIFI is not suitable for streaming and large downloads.

-10. There is no daily housekeeping service.
+j.
+There is no daily housekeeping service.
 While linens, tea towels, bath and beach towels are included in the rental, daily maid service is not.
-If staying longer than 1 week the towels will be changed.
+If staying longer than 1 week, the towels will be changed.

-12. On departure, the property is to be left in the same state of tidiness and cleanliness that it was on arrival.
-Should this not be the case then the Homeowner reserves the right to charge a £75 cleaning fee to be deducted from the Security Deposit.
+l.
+On departure, the property is to be left in the same state of tidiness and cleanliness that it was on arrival.
+Should this not be the case, then the Homeowner reserves the right to charge a £75 cleaning fee to be deducted from the Security Deposit.

 15. ELECTRIC VEHICLES/LARGE VEHICLES

-There is no facility at the gite to charge electric vehicles.
+There is no charging facility at the gite for electric vehicles.
 The Guest should check for the nearest charge points before booking.
-The gates to the property may not be able to accommodate very large vehicles such as Campervans etc, please discuss this with the Homeowner before booking.
+The property's gates may not accommodate large vehicles, such as Campervans.
+Please discuss with the Homeowner before booking.

 16. SWIMMING POOL AND GROUNDS

-Following the pool rules of the Homeowner is of the utmost importance for safety.
-The use of the swimming pool is at the risk of the Guests and the following precautions are in place to ensure maximum safety for Guests.
-Failure to adhere to these rules could lead to expulsion from the property with no refund on the booking.
+Following the Homeowners' pool rules is of utmost importance for safety.
+The use of the swimming pool is at the Guests' risk, and the following precautions are in place to ensure maximum protection.
+Failure to adhere to these rules could result in expulsion from the property with no refund for the booking.
 The rules can be found in the gite welcome pack.
-The main rules include -
+The main rules include:

-• No smoking or glass in the pool area.
-No sharp objects are to be used near the pool.
+No smoking or glass is allowed in the pool area.
+No sharp objects to be used near the pool.
 Any glass falling in the pool could mean the pool has to be emptied, cleaned, and refilled, plus any damage to the lining will have to be charged for.
 Plastic glasses are provided.

 17. THE GARDEN